readium/readium.github.io/_pages/development/contributing.md

 There is also a mailing list for the Readium projects, essentially used for sending notifications to all interested parties.

-To join, simply send mail to [Ric Wright](rkwright@readium.org), requesting access.
+To join, simply send mail to [the Readium Foundation contact](contact@readium.org), requesting access.

 You can also visit the [Google Readium mailing-list](https://groups.google.com/forum/?fromgroups#!forum/readium-dev) page, where you can also browse the archives and request access.

 ### Weekly Meetings

-The Readium Engineering meeting is held each Wednesdays at 16.30h UTC.
+The Readium Dev meeting is held each Wednesday at 16:30 UTC.

-It is hosted on the EDRLab GoToMeeting, [here](https://global.gotomeeting.com/join/915053453).
+It is hosted on Zoom and notified on Slack (general channel, 15 mn before each call).

-Phone access is also available from a large set of countries: phone numbers are available on demand (they change from time to time).

 **Note!**